Amir-Omidfar/MSCS3019/Final Report/assignment.md

 You must include **a minimum of 10 different types of visuals**.
 The below are mandatory to include:

-1. Bullet Graph
+1. Bullet Graph: DataSet #2 Done
-2. Graph with Benchmark Line
+2. Graph with Benchmark Line :  Data Set #1 Done
-3. Tree Map: Data Set #3
+3. Tree Map: Data Set #3 :  Done
 4. Customer Journey Map
-5. Heat Map
+5. Heat Map : TODO: Data Sets #2 and #3 combined for this would be great
 6. Sankey Diagram: Data Set #4

+7. Clustered Columns done
+8. Text figures done
+9. PieChart done
+10.

 Please ensure to include footnotes and appendices, your research references **(minimum of 9)** will be checked.
 Advised to have the writing center review all papers for grammar and spelling corrections before submission.